Premik/blender_rhubarb_lipsync_ng/dev.md

     - Use the new `CueProcessor` in the ruhbard module
     - Blend in time only up to the cue start time (never after)
     - Blend out time: start fading on cue start time rounded to nearset frame (rounded up) down to the cue end time, should reduce "freezing"
+    - Trim long cues, only trim the non-X

 ### Normal
 * When  Place sound strip is ran, adjust playback frame range to cover the full sound length